themysticsavages/memebot9000/README.md

 python3 -m pip install -r requirements.txt
 ```

 Then, create a Google Cloud app instance with the YouTube Data API v3 libary added.
 Make sure to add a consent screen in order to create Oauth credentials.
-When you make a consent screen and finish adding Oauth credentials, make sure to download the JSON for it, and put it in the secrets directory of this folder as `client_secrets.json`.
+When you make a consent screen and finish adding Oauth credentials, make sure to download the JSON for it, and put it in the secrets directory as `client_secrets.json`.

 After that, create a Reddit application (set the type to script) under an account that wasn't created with Google or other platforms.
 Save the name of the app, the client ID, and the client secret in the `reddit_secrets.json`, also found in the secrets directory.